SeyTi01/anilist-hide-uncommented-activity/README.md

 3. The userscript manager extension should detect the script and prompt you to install it.
 Follow the instructions to install the script.

-**Note**: You need to refresh the page when you open a show's social-feed for the script to work properly.
+**Note**: You need to refresh the page when you navigate to a different activity-feed for the script to work properly.

 ## Configuration